PolFerrandis/PandasToKoalasTutorial/README.md

 ## Table of contents
 - Scenario
 - Migration from pandas to Koalas
-- Missing Functionalities and Workarounds in Koalas
+- Using SQL in Koalas
 - Working with PySpark

 ## Scenario: